 D. Cross-Border and Military Restrictions

-Banks with international operations and federal institutions (e.g., Department of Army) often apply additional compliance layers.
+Banks with international operations and federal institutions (e.g., Citibank, JP Morgan Chase) often apply additional compliance layers.
 Documents affecting foreign jurisdictions, military estates, or international property transfer are routinely declined due to jurisdictional uncertainty.

 2. Documents Banks Commonly Refuse to Notarize